 The Stations of the Cross is a medieval devotion spread in the Roman Catholic Church by the Franciscans, who based it on the route Jesus took on the way to His crucifixion.
 Because the Byzantine Rite evolved separately from the Roman Rite, and because this devotion developed after the split between the Orthodox and the Catholics, there are no Stations in Orthodox churches.
 Also, Orthodox devotion tends to emphasize the glorified, transfigured, risen Christ more than His earthly sufferings, but the latter are not ignored.
 Orthodox use and venerate the crucifix.

 ‘Why dont you pray the rosary?’
 The Byzantine Rite used by Orthodox and some Catholic churches has its own devotions to Mary including its own version of the Hail Mary: ‘Rejoice, O virgin Mother of God, Mary full of grace, the Lord is with thee.
 Blessed art thou amongst women, and blessed is the fruit of thy womb, for thou has borne the Saviour of our souls.’
 There are long litany-like akathists and canons.
 There is also the prayer rope counting the Jesus Prayer, ‘Lord Jesus Christ, Son of God, have mercy on me, a sinner’, but unlike the Roman rosary it's not a lay devotion at home and in the parishes but a monastic practice.
 Like the Stations of the Cross, the rosary developed in the Roman Church after the split.
-St Dominic introduced it, originally as a substitute for the 150 psalms for the illiterate.
+It was originally a substitute for the 150 psalms for the illiterate.
 Here are common Orthodox opinions against the rosary.